Huzaifa785/calmate-backend/README.md

 ## Credits

-- [claude.ai 🔥](https://claude.ai/): Used for brainstorming and follwing best practices.
+- [claude.ai 🔥](https://claude.ai/): Used for brainstorming and following best practices.